archaeastra/ReadingBetweenRainbows/README.md

 **RunDBSMatrix.py**

 RunDBSMatrix.py produces RBR Figure 4.
 No edits are necessary, but beware of validity "Divide by 0" errors.
-They are, for the most part, inconsequential but may be indicative of unhealthy data distributions
+They are, for the most part, inconsequential but may be indicative of unhealthy data distributions.
 Ouput looks like the following:
 > [!WARNING]
 > Image Not Ready Yet